rl1987/trickster.dev/tricksterblog/content/post/javascript-obfuscation-techniques-by-example.md

 We will discuss various ways it can be obfuscated.
 To make things clear, we will go through one obfuscation technique at a time and provide an example of how each technique changes this code in a form that is meant to be unreadable.
-However, it should be noted that it is very typical that multiple obfuscation methods are being utilized in scraping-resistant websites.
+However, it should be noted that typically multiple obfuscation methods are being utilized in scraping-resistant websites.

 We will experiment with some online tools that obfuscate the JS code.